CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Introduction

 In recent years, there has been increasing interest in using machine learning (ML) for a broad range of applications related to the functional prediction and design of enzymes \citep{yang_opportunities_2024, kouba_machine_2023, johnston_machine_2023}.
-In particular, ML models have emerged to classify protein sequences based on their function, which are reviewed here \citep{ramakrishnan_functional_2023} with some more recent examples listed here \citep{ryu_deep_2019, ayres_hifi-nn_nodate, yu_enzyme_2023, gligorijevic_structure-based_2021, bileschi_using_2022, sanderson_proteinfer_2023, shaw_protex_nodate}.
-Despite these advancements, there is no standard benchmark or dataset for evaluating computational models for enzyme function prediction.
+In particular, ML models have emerged to classify protein sequences based on their function, which are reviewed here \citep{ramakrishnan_functional_2023} with a few examples listed here \citep{ryu_deep_2019, ayres_hifi-nn_nodate, yu_enzyme_2023, gligorijevic_structure-based_2021, bileschi_using_2022, sanderson_proteinfer_2023, shaw_protex_nodate}.
+Despite these advances, there is no standard benchmark or dataset for evaluating computational models for enzyme function prediction \citep{bernett_guiding_2024}.
 A challenge associated with classification is that a given enzyme is often able to perform multiple reactions \citep{tawfik_enzyme_2010}, and many reactions are not annotated.
-Moreover, complex tasks such as extrapolation to unannotated reactions have yet to be evaluated.
+Moreover, complex tasks such as extrapolation to unannotated reactions \citep{de_crecy-lagard_limitations_2024} have yet to be evaluated.